ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/implementation/malloc.md

 #### Looking for a larger chunk

-If you get here, it means that for the chunks that the user needs, you can&#39;t get the chunk directly from the corresponding bin, so we need to find the faster bin, small bin or large bin larger than the current bin.
+If you get here, it means that for the chunks that the user needs, you can't get the chunk directly from the corresponding bin, so we need to find the faster bin, small bin or large bin larger than the current bin.

 ```c++